mchrdk/MMM-KredsloebWastePickup/README.md

 # MMM-KredsloebWastePickup

-This is a module for [MagicMirror²](https://magicmirror.builders/) to show the next waste pickup dates for any address in Oslo, Norway.
-It gets the dates by scraping the [municipal lookup service](https://www.oslo.kommune.no/avfall-og-gjenvinning/avfallshenting/).
+This is a module for [MagicMirror²](https://magicmirror.builders/) to show the next waste pickup dates for any address in Aarhus Denmark It gets the dates by scraping the [kredsløb lookup service](https://www.oslo.kommune.no/avfall-og-gjenvinning/avfallshenting/).
 All of the information on the board can be configured, ensuring you can get the exact look you want.

 <img src="./img/examples.jpg">